ZTreeWin

+ZTreeWin is an orthodox, text based file manager for Microsoft Windows that is a clone of XTree with additional improvements such as supporting long file names and modern versions of windows.

-ZTreeWin, an orthodox file manager for Microsoft Windows, is a (heavily improved) clone of XTree.
-Like XTree, it logs (preloads) filenames and attributes into memory so that search and sort operations are extremely fast.
-By making use of the large memories of modern computers it allows the logging of millions of files.
+Like XTree, it displays information about files and folders.
+These are loaded into memory so that search and sort operations are extremely fast.
+By making use of the large memories of modern computers it allows the display and searching of millions of files.

-ZTreeWin makes use of Win32 consoles.
-It is primarily key-driven, but it also supports the use of the mouse.
+ZTreeWin runs in a text based Win32 console window.
+It is primarily key-driven, but also supports the use of the mouse.

 The ZAAP architecture is available which supports the integration of add-in applications.